wanlicn/Restaurant/docs/Xiaogaojie-ShrimpNoodles-cold.md

 4. Mix shrimp with group1
 5. Fry the shrimp with the oil (used for garlic)
 6. Pick out the shrimp
+- Step 4: **Prepare sauce**
+1. Pure the hot oil (used in step3) into the Group1 ingredents
+2. Mixed with Group4 ingredents

 **Serving**
   - noodles, shrimp, chopped garlic, sauce, cucumber